 Popular Skills for Nurse Practitioner (NP)

-Nurse Practitioners seem to wield many skills on the job.
+Nurse Practitioners seem to exploit a large range of skills on the job.
 Most notably, skills in Acute Care, Emergency Room, Medicine / Surgery, and Psychiatric are correlated to pay that is above average, with boosts in pay of 5 percent.
 Those familiar with Internal Medicine tend to be well versed in Geriatrics and Acute Care.
 Those proficient in Family Practice are, more often than not, also skilled in Acute Care.